 Cleaning the glass

 The average fireplace has a screen on the front of it that encloses the flame images.
-While most of fireplaces are constructed from metal and plastic, the screen is often a glass panel.
+While most of the fireplaces are constructed from metal and plastic, the screen is often a glass panel.

 You are again simply removing dust.
 Sticking with a damp soapy cloth ensures that harsh cleaners won’t be reaching the other areas of the fireplace.
-If you still see dust on the inside of the glass, you need remove the screen carefully.
+If you still see the dust on the inside of the glass, you need to remove the screen carefully.
 Use a mild glass cleaner to remove any water sports.